Govin25/QuizMaster/docs/docs/getting-started/quick-start.md

 # Quick Start Guide

-Get up and running with QuizMaster in 5 minutes!
+Get up and running with Quainy in 5 minutes!
 This guide assumes you've already completed the [Installation](./installation.md).

 ## 1. Start the Application

-From the QuizMaster root directory:
+From the Quainy root directory:

 ```bash
 npm run dev